 - The 2016 Initiative -- New London County Land Trust Advancement Initiative -- April - December 2016, funded by the Community Foundation of Eastern Connecticut Letz Environmental Grant Program, was a one-year project which sought to strengthen land trusts operating within New London County by providing technical assistance, training and other services focused on building their respective programs to provide long-term land stewardship and conservation defense.
 By integrating a regional focus to the project, we helped to increase the individual land trust's capacity to deliver greater conservation impact within their respective communities, while also fostering a stronger and more visible collective ability of the land trusts to conserve and protect natural resources in the New London County region.
 Participating land trusts: Avalonia Land Conservancy, Colchester Land Trust, East Lyme Land Trust, Groton Open Space Association, Old Lyme Land Trust, and Wyndham Land Trust.

 Access information and handouts for the Land Trust Advancement Initiative - New London County HERE.

-A special thanks also goes to The Geoffrey C. Hughes Foundation for its generous support of our
+A special thanks also goes to The Geoffrey C. Hughes Foundation for their generous support of our training & education programs